 Juneau is in a rainforest, so we typically shove off rain or shine.
 However, we always have to consider the weather and water conditions.
 For everyone’s safety, the decision of whether or not to cancel is at the discretion of your licensed captain.

 We do allow kids, however we do not have life preservers for very young children or babies.
 Our smallest size is for a child that weighs at least 75 lbs.

 Smoking is not permitted.
 We are proud to provide smoke-free and vape/E-cigarette-free tours!

 We do not serve alcohol, but guests age 21 and over may bring beer, wine, or other cocktails aboard.
 We, of course, expect our guests that choose to consume alcohol to do so in a responsible manner.
 Remember that the temperature of the North Pacific Ocean is just below freezing and must always be respected!
 (Translation: Getting drunk can create a dangerous situation for everyone on board, so don’t make us take your booze away while everyone else on the boat is just trying to have a great time in a great place.)

 Our crew WILL NOT HESITATE to let a guest know if it appears he/she has had too much to drink and require that the passenger refrains from drinking any additional alcohol while onboard.

 - What about marijuana?

 SLAT is also a pot-free zone.
-While it is common knowledge that Alaska legalized marijuana, we comply with Federal law, which means we are a drug-free vessel.
-Please don’t bring marijuana or illegal drugs on board.
+While it is common knowledge that Alaska legalized marijuana, we must comply with Federal law, which means we are a drug-free vessel.
+Please don’t bring marijuana or other illegal drugs on board.

 - Do you allow pets on your tours?